Geonovum/ogc-api-features-guideline/Examples.md

 For that reason Geonovum set up an open tender at the beginning of the year 2023, with the goal of improving the compliance of OGC API tooling.
 This resulted in 3 demo services that each show how you can be compliant with the requirements.
 These demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.
-Next to these demoservices, an other 4th service that is in production is reviewed in regards to the standards.
+Next to these demo services, an other 4th service that is in production is reviewed in regards to the standards.

 |   tool    | main contributions   | landing page|
 |-----------|----------------------|-------------|